-The school date in which the student submits the completed Official Withdrawal Form to Student Services will be the date used to calculate a Tuition refund according to the following Refund Policy:
+The school date in which the student submits the completed Official Withdrawal Form to Student Services will be the date used to calculate a refund according to the following Refund Policy:

-- Students, who officially withdraw on or before Day 1 of instruction, will be eligible for school charges to be cancelled on their account and will be eligible for a full refund. - Students, who officially withdraw on Day 1 of instruction and before Day 2 of Instruction will receive a full refund of Tuition only.
-There will be no refunds for fees charged to student's account. - Students, who officially withdraw on Day 2 through Day 4 (2 weeks) of instruction, will owe 25% of Tuition charged; any amount paid for Tuition above 25% will be refunded to the student.
-There will be no refunds for fees charged to student's account. - Students, who officially withdraw after Day 4 through Day 8 (4 weeks) of instruction, will owe 50% of Tuition charged; any amount paid for Tuition above 50% will be refunded to the student.
-There will be no refunds for fees charged to student's account. - Students, who officially withdraw after Day 8 through Day 12 (6 weeks) of instruction, will owe 75% of Tuition charged; any amount paid for Tuition above 75% will be refunded to the student.
-There will be no refunds for fees charged to student's account. - Students, who officially withdraw on or after Day 13 of instruction, will owe 100% of Tuition charged and no refund of Tuition will be processed.
-There will be no refunds for fees charged to student's account.

-The date of an official notice of withdrawal does not include weekends or holidays.
+- Students, who officially withdraw, or are dismissed\, on or before Day 1 of instruction, will be eligible for school charges to be cancelled on their account and will be eligible for a full refund. - Students, who officially withdraw, or are dismissed\, on Day 1 of instruction and before Day 2 of Instruction will receive a full refund of paid Tuition and Fees. - Students, who officially withdraw, or are dismissed\, on Day 2 through Day 10 of instruction, will owe 25% of Tuition and Fees charged; any amount paid for Tuition and Fees above 25% will be refunded to the student. - Students, who officially withdraw, or are dismissed\, on Day 11 through Day 20 of instruction, will owe 50% of Tuition and Fees charged; any amount paid for Tuition and Fees above 50% will be refunded to the student. - Students, who officially withdraw, or are dismissed\, on Day 21 through Day 30 of instruction, will owe 75% of Tuition and Fees charged; any amount paid for Tuition and Fees above 75% will be refunded to the student. - Students, who officially withdraw, or are dismissed, on or after Day 31 of instruction, will owe 100% of Tuition charged and no refund will be processed. - The date of an official notice of withdrawal does not include weekends or holidays.